mseminatore/TeslaJS/README.md

-    sunRoofControl()   - put the sunroof into a specific state sunRoofMove()      - open the sunroof to a specific percent setTemps() 	       - set the driver and passenger temperature set points remoteStartDrive() - enables remote starting of the car openTrunk()        - open the trunk or frunk wakeUp() 	       - attempt to wake a sleeping vehicle setValetMode()     - set/reset valet mode
+    sunRoofControl()   - put the sunroof into a specific state sunRoofMove()      - open the sunroof to a specific percent setTemps() 	       - set the driver and passenger temperature set points remoteStart()      - enables remote starting of the car openTrunk()        - open the trunk or frunk wakeUp() 	       - attempt to wake a sleeping vehicle setValetMode()     - set/reset valet mode